-Research Presentation to International Olympic Committee (pdf).
+Research Presentation to IOC, International Olympic Committee (pdf).
 FREE !

 FREE !
-ACL Integrity with Ski Bindings by Rick Howell — an expanded presentation to the IOC, March 16-18, 2017 in Monte Carlo — available now, N/C — is a 29 slide PDF-presentation that provides the peer-reviewed, scientific, biomechanical validation behind how Howell SkiBindings provide ACL-friendly skiing.
+‘Mitigation of ACL Injury through 3-Mode Ski Bindings’ — by Rick Howell — an expanded version of Howell’s presentation to the International Olympic Committee (IOC), March 16-18, 2017 in Monte Carlo, Monaco.
+Available now.
+65 slide PDF-presentation provides peer-reviewed, scientific, biomechanical validation behind how Howell SkiBindings provide ACL-friendly skiing.

-First, the theoretical integrity-limits of the ACL are derived as a function of where forces that are associated with skiing ACL-injury enter the ski.
+First, the integrity-limits of the ACL are derived as a function of where the primary forces that are associated with skiing ACL-injury enter the ski.

 Please note that testing AT-binding release-function relative to ACL-integrity is a separate report that is not included with this presentation.

 Also note that certain research studies that have reported on-slope electronic measurement of ski bindings relative to ACL-integrity — do so by incorrectly applying ‘vector-transposition’ to analyze the lateral bending moment at the bottom (distal) end of the lower-leg, not across the knee.
 These researchers confuse edging-moments with abduction-moments: that research is invalid, irrespectively of their 'professional' credentials: they are so-called 'expert' witnesses for other, ordinary, 2-mode ski binding companies.